mamift/shakesta/README.txt

 username: "admin"
 password: "gizmoe99"

-Can create new retailers,
+Can create new clients.
-Can create new users for retailers (users without a retailer asisnged are admin users) Can create new products for retailers
+Can create new users for client (users without a client assigned are admin users).
+Can create new products for client.
-Can create new deals for products
+Can create new deals for products.

-Can change passwords for all users
+Can change passwords for all users.
-Can change user types from admin to retailer and vice versa
+Can change user types from admin to retailer and vice versa.

-Can view all retailers, users, products, and deals for everyone
+Can view all clients, users, products, and campaigns for everyone.

+The default "admin" user cannot delete himself, nor be deleted by anyone else.

-==== RETAIL USERS ====
+==== CLIENT USERS ====
-Can create new products for themselves
+Can create new products for themselves.
-Can create new deals for their own products
+Can create new deals for their own products.

-Can only view their own deals
+Can only view their own campaigns.
-Can only view their own products
+Can only view their own products.

+Procedure for creating new campaigns (deals).

 ==== API ====
 The API can be interfaced with using this base URL: